Android most commonly refers to:

 Android may also refer to:

-An apple is a round, edible fruit produced by an apple tree (Malus spp., among them the domestic or orchard apple; Malus domestica).
-Apple trees are cultivated worldwide and are the most widely grown species in the genus Malus.
+An apple is a round, edible fruit produced by an apple tree (Malus spp.).
+Fruit trees of the orchard or domestic apple (Malus domestica), the most widely grown in the genus, are cultivated worldwide.
 The tree originated in Central Asia, where its wild ancestor, Malus sieversii, is still found.
-Apples have been grown for thousands of years in Eurasia and were introduced to North America by European colonists.
-Apples have religious and mythological significance in many cultures, including Norse, Greek, and European Christian tradition.
+Apples have been grown for thousands of years in Eurasia before they were introduced to North America by European colonists.
+Apples have cultural significance in many mythologies (including Norse and Greek) and religions (such as Christianity in Europe).

 Apples grown from seed tend to be very different from those of their parents, and the resultant fruit frequently lacks desired characteristics.
 For commercial purposes, including botanical evaluation, apple cultivars are propagated by clonal grafting onto rootstocks.
 Apple trees grown without rootstocks tend to be larger and much slower to fruit after planting.
 Rootstocks are used to control the speed of growth and the size of the resulting tree, allowing for easier harvesting.